getsentry/fsl.software/README.md

 We're focused on [writing a new license](https://github.com/getsentry/loose-confederation/issues/4) (evolution of the BSL), which we want to [announce on November 17](https://github.com/getsentry/loose-confederation/issues/7).
 Jump in!

-## Then, a New Brand?
+## Then ...
+What?

-Beyond the new license, we're [brainstorming what a new brand might be](https://github.com/getsentry/loose-confederation/issues/2).
+Beyond the new license, we're [brainstorming what might be next](https://github.com/getsentry/loose-confederation/issues/5).